vinniefalco/LuaBridge/README.md

 can then be used to register the constructor (no overloading is supported, so there can only be one constructor) and methods.

-Luabridge cannot automatically determine the number and types of constructor parameters like it can for functions and methods, so you must provide them.
+LuaBridge cannot automatically determine the number and types of constructor parameters like it can for functions and methods, so you must provide them.
 This is done by letting the 'constructor' function take a template parameter, which must be a function pointer type.
 The parameter types will be extracted